 Using a file recovery program yielded no helpful results.
 And while I have a backup of my computer files, that backup is almost five months old.

-You can’t lose what you’ve given away
+1. Share your talents and gifts because you can’t lose what you’ve given away

 While trying to assess the damage I had managed to inflict on myself in a matter of seconds, I went through some unpleasant emotions.